 There have been no music reviews or posts lately because I’m currently working on a couple of large projects relating to St Kilda’s significant contribution to the history of jazz in Australia.

-One is an interactive documentary featuring a digital map highlighting locations of jazz venues from the 1920s to the current day.
-It includes relevant information and images of key venues and musicians of the era.
-It features archive images, original music and interviews.
+One is a St Kilda jazz heritage tour featuring a digital map highlighting locations of jazz venues from the 1920s to the current day, featuring relevant information and images of key venues and musicians.
 It’s a huge research mission, but fascinating.
-The project is partly supported by Creative Victoria’s Rockin’ The Laneways initiative.
+The project is supported by Creative Victoria’s Rockin’ The Laneways initiative.

 The other project is a 30 minute film.
 It has been a while since I’ve actually made a film (and not just written a script).
 So today I trawled through my old film notes to help give me guidance to craft a synopsis and treatment.
 In the process, I stumbled upon a rationale I’d written for my major assessment film as a post-grad student at VCA School of Film and Television a long time ago.
 It was written around June 2001 just before travelling from Melbourne to Perth to start my research interviews.